Jessica Gomes: Acting

-The modeling school in Midland where Gomes attended was also a child casting agency and in 1997, Gomes, along with many other students of the school, appeared as extras in the Australian miniseries The adventures of the Bush Patrol.
+The modeling school in Midland that Gomes attended was also a child casting agency and in 1997, Gomes, along with many other students of the school, appeared as extras in the Australian miniseries The adventures of the Bush Patrol.

 While she lived in New York City, she studied at the Stella Adler Studio of Acting.
 Her Chinese-Portuguese heritage has contributed to her popularity in the Asian market, and in 2009, her reality TV-show My Name Is Jessica Gomes was launched on the English language South Korean television network On Style owned by On-Media.
-In the shows second season it chronicled her time in New York.
+In the show's second season it chronicled her time in New York.

 She made her dancing debut in the Korean version of Dancing with the Stars on 10 June 2011.
 She placed third that season.
-In 2012, Gomes appeared in the 14th episode of the 7th cycle of Germany's Next Topmodel, assisting the candidates how to do jumping poses in fashion editorials.
+In 2012, Gomes appeared in the 14th episode of the 7th cycle of Germany's Next Topmodel, teaching the candidates how to do jumping poses in fashion editorials.

-Gomes appeared in the 2014 film Transformers: Age of Extinction, the 2017 films Once Upon a Time in Venice starring Bruce Willis and in Father Figures co-starring with Owen Wilson and the 2020 Netflix film Tigertail alongside John Cho.
+Gomes appeared in the 2014 film Transformers: Age of Extinction, the 2017 films Once Upon a Time in Venice (starring Bruce Willis) and Father Figures (co-starring with Owen Wilson) and in the 2020 Netflix film Tigertail alongside John Cho.

 Music

-Gomes has a variety of East Coast Hip Hop connections.
-In January 2012, Gomes was revealed as the voice behind saying the name of Rick Ross's label Maybach Music Group at the beginning of certain tracks that the company produces.
-She is "name-checked" in the Kanye West GOOD Fridays song "Christian Dior Denim Flow".
+In January 2012, Gomes was revealed as the voice saying the name of Rick Ross's label Maybach Music Group at the beginning of certain tracks that the company produces.
+She is "name-dropped" in the Kanye West GOOD Fridays song "Christian Dior Denim Flow".
 Gomes participated as a celebrity driver in a promotional celebrity challenge racing event by Mazda associated with the 2013 Australian Grand Prix.
 In 2015, Gomes starred in Chinese Pop singer Z.Tao’s music video “Crown”.

 Personal life

 One of Gomes' sisters, Bianca, was a successful model in Australia and overseas before Jessica began modeling seriously.
 She counts Australian Elle Macpherson and Chinese-born model China Machado, the latter of whom was the first model of colour to appear on the cover of an American fashion magazine, as her role models.
 She dined with Perth native and friend Heath Ledger in New York the day before he died.

 In 2005, Gomes moved to New York City and was a flatmate of Gemma Ward.
 She formerly attended La Salle College.
 She continued to live in New York at the time of her Swimsuit Issue debut in 2008 and as late as 2011.

+Prior to 2016, Jessica Gomes dated former Australian Rugby Union captain, Rocky Elsom.

+From 2016 to 2018, Gomes was in a relationship with Xavier Samuel.